Is GFWC something new?

 Is there a virtual club that is open to women who cannot attend meetings?

 Yes.
 It is a Washington club and it "meets" through emails.
 Their name is GFWC Apple Blossom Club.
-You can find out more about them on facebook or .
+You can find out more about them on their website or on facebook.

 Do men join?